6 Simple Ways to Boost Employee Engagement with an Employee Hub on Microsoft Office 365

 This is common knowledge, yet employees continue to be engaged with simple, time-consuming tasks everyday – searching for documents, accessing information, completing HR forms, executing manual processes, and finding help – just to name a few.
 They lack an easy-to-use Employee Hub that provides the tools they need in one place which makes their work life simpler, more productive, and more engaged.

-Here are 6 simple ways you can boost employee engagement with an Employee Hub on Office 365:
+Here are 6 simple ways you can boost employee engagement with an Employee Hub on Office 365 (now renamed Microsoft 365):

 1. Keep It Simple